 Besides the fact that SEO helps you outrank your competitors in search results, it has many other benefits.
-It plays a vital role in helping you take your online business to the next level, especially when it comes to getting a steady stream of leads and cash flow.
+It plays a vital role in helping you take your online business to the next level, especially when getting a steady stream of leads and cash flow.

-Here are the four important advantages of search engine optimisation for your business:
+Here are the four important advantages of search engine optimization for your business:

 Increasing the visibility of the search

-As your ranking improves in the search engine results pages (SERPs), your online visibility increases.
-Your target audience sees your brand, becomes familiar with your website, reads and shares your content more often.
+Your online visibility increases as your ranking improve in the search engine results pages (SERPs).
+Your target audience sees your brand, becomes familiar with your website, and often reads and shares your content.